wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/3-manage-updates-offered-windows-update.md

 :::image type="content" source="../media/3-risk-tolerance.png" alt-text="Risk and tolerance":::

 Risk tolerance can also be based upon device type such as airplanes, ATMs, or other machines that cannot be taken offline due to the critical nature of the job they perform.
-Let’s take a look at an example organization with 54,000 employees running a variety of hardware, apps, etc. in a variety of buildings.
+Let’s take a look at an example organization with 54,000 employees running a variety of hardware, apps, etc. in various buildings.

 :::image type="content" source="../media/3-organization-summary-expanded.png" lightbox="../media/3-organization-summary-inline.png" alt-text="Organization summary":::